guywilson/Cloak/README.md

 -----------
 Cloak has two modes of operation, command line (driven by command line parameters) and interactive mode (you enter commands at the cloak> prompt).
 Type Cloak -? to get help on the command line parameters, if you just type Cloak [enter] you will enter interactive mode and can type the 'help' command for a list of available commands.

-I have included a sample PNG file with this distribution - flowers.png which has a PDF document encoded within it, the password used to encrypt the file is 'password', I strongly suggest you use much stronger passwords :)
+I have included a sample PNG file with this distribution - flowers.png which has a PDF document encoded within it, the password used to encrypt the file is 'password', you must use a strong password, see the tips above.

 For example, to 'cloak' a file within flowers.png I used the following command: